sspatari/IDE_Labs/Lab2Calculator/README.md

 The interface:
 ![Alt](images/image1.png)

 - The Reverse polish notation is implemented in te Rpn.cs.
-The most important method are the ```GetExpresssion method```  and the ```Conting method```.
+The most important method are the ```GetExpresssion method```  and the ```Counting method```.
 The first one returns the reverse polish notation output and the second computes the result of the reverse polish notation output.

 - The CalculatorClass is the place where method used by buttons where implemented and of course some additional ones that where meant to help in this procces.